 5. Laser Cut Metal Screen Patio Cover

 Chances are this isn't your grandma's patio cover (but if it is, you've got one awesome grandma).
 Laser-cut metal screens are one of the most creative, not to mention visually interesting, ways you can cover your patio.
 Not only are the screens themselves beautiful, but they also cast incredible shadows with the changing sunlight.
-Due to the craftsmanship involved, it's not surprising that this particular option is available at a higher price point than the average patio roof.
+Due to the craftsmanship involved, it's not surprising that this particular option by Sanctum Screens is available at a higher price point than the average patio roof.

-6. Vine-Covered Trellis Patio Cover
+6. Wisteria-Covered Trellis Patio Cover

 7. Sail Shade Fabric Patio Cover